adventcoder/adventofcode-2023/README.md

 Day 6:
 Just a quadratic equation.
 Past years have had more difficult problems to find the analytical solution.
 We're having more intersting questions earlier this year it seems, but easier versions of them.

+Day 7:
+I went straight to using the most common frequencies for type ordering.
+Joker logic is kind of messy.
+Even messier combining both parts of todays puzzle.